tommac08/docsv2/sources/basic_flow.md

 ## Build Steps

-1. Clone/Pull the project from Github or Bitbucket.
+1. Clone/Pull the project from GitHub or Bitbucket.
 This depends on whether the minion is in pristine state or not
 2.  `cd` into the workspace
 3. Checkout the commit that is being built